By Dr. Dennie Palmer Wolf and Colleagues

 Some opportunity structures include: prescription eyeglasses and hearing aids, ramps and elevators in place of stairs, beautiful and plentiful materials for making.
 But there are also opportunity-rich strategies.
-Think about designing applications that help people share what they can and want to be able to do, rather than only calling for evidence of past achievements (which are too often linked to individual or community wealth.)
+For instance, think about designing applications that help people share what they can and want to be able to do, rather than only calling for evidence of past achievements (which are too often linked to individual or community wealth.)
 Or, think about auditions that provide feedback about next steps to every participant who tried out.

 At the heart of this issue is this proposition: The arts are invested in new possibilities.
 Shouldn’t we be using that inventive impulse to examine and change the opportunity structures in the fields and organizations where we work?